ZCG-coder/zcg-coder/README.md

 # Programming languages and tools

 I know Python, Node.js, C++ and C#.
-- All Python code is written using Sublime Text, with LSP plugin installed
+- Python code is written using Sublime Text + LSP
-- All C# code is written using Visual Studio for Mac
+- C# code is written using Visual Studio
-- All C++ code is written using CLion
+- C++ code is written using CLion or Sublime Text
 - Images created using Adobe apps
 I'm a Apple user by the way.

 # My Projects

-Currently working on [Steppable](https://github.com/zcg-coder/steppable), a CAS built from scratch.
+Currently working on [Steppable](https://github.com/zcg-coder/steppable)([dev](https://github.com/ZCG-coder/Steppable/tree/develop)), a CAS built from scratch.
 See a full list [here](https://github.com/ZCG-coder?tab=repositories&type=source).

 # Contact